ethanc8/ekactl-typst/source/topology.typ

   A #defname[totally ordered set] is a pair of a set and a total order for that set.

-  By abuse of definitions we also say that the set itself is partially/totally ordered.
+  By abuse of notation we also say that the set itself is partially/totally ordered.
 ]

 #definition(title: [Upper and lower bounds])[